-The Student Organization Catering Fund, presented jointly by UChicago Dining and ORCSA, offers the opportunity for recognized student organizations to request catering for special events.
+The Student Organization Catering Fund, presented jointly by UChicago Dining and the Center for Leadership and Involvement, offers the opportunity for recognized student organizations to request catering for special events.
 This catering fund is a line of credit established with Aramark, UChicago Dining’s on-campus food service provider.

 Student Organization Catering Guidelines:

-- All requests must be received by UChicago Dining via email (firstname.lastname@example.org) by Tuesday at 11:59pm no less than 14 days before your event.
-Your submissions will be reviewed every Wednesday evening and a response will be emailed to the contact provided no later than 4 business days after that.
+- Your request must be received by UChicago Dining via email (firstname.lastname@example.org) by Tuesday at 11:59pm at least 14 days before your event.
+Your submissions will be reviewed every Wednesday evening and a response will be emailed to the contact name provided no later than 4 business days after that.